roanutil/vyos.att/README.md

 ### VyOS configuration
 - Unpack generated `EAP-TLS_8021x_xxxxxx-xxxxxxxxxxxxxx.tar.gz` and copy 3 pem files along with `wpa_supplicant.conf` to the VyOS router.
 I've used `/config/auth/att/` directory.
 - [Optional] Make sure the RG MAC addresss matches to what has been extracted and configured in `wpa_supplicant.conf`.
-- Configure WAN/ONT interface to use the RG MAC address 3 (three) times in the following configuration snippet (AT&T DHCP would not respond to any other MAC address.
+- Configure WAN/ONT interface to use the RG MAC address 2 (two) times in the following configuration snippet (AT&T DHCP would not respond to any other MAC address.
 In addition, the DHCP request should be coming in VLAN 0).
 Also, please note, the ONT port is `eth3` in my example, but in most cases WAN `eth0` port will be used instead.
+DO NOT CHANGE THE HW-ID FIELD.
+This field is used by VyOS to accomplish persistent device naming.
+It allows VyOS to consistently name a device with a particular HW MAC address to be name the same on each bootup, even if the hardware moves in the system or it's configuration changes.
 ```
 vyos@vyos# show interfaces ethernet eth3
- hw-id xx:xx:xx:xx:xx:xx
+ hw-id yy:yy:yy:yy:yy:yy
  mac xx:xx:xx:xx:xx:xx
  vif 0 {
      address dhcp
      mac xx:xx:xx:xx:xx:xx
  }
 ```
 - VyOS is not supporting wired 802.1x configuration at this moment.
 However, it's still supported by the network scripts being used in the environment, and the `/etc/network/interfaces` config file is neither generated/altered by VyOS, nor conflicting with it.
-Adding the following lines to the file should result in `wpa_supplicant` started and running:
+Adding the following lines to the file should result in `wpa_supplicant` started and running. wpa_supplicant should be run on the untagged interface, and we don't want it to get any IPs or routes, so we can use manual.
 ```
-auto eth3.0
+auto eth3
-iface eth3.0 inet dhcp
+iface eth3 inet manual
 wpa-driver wired
 wpa-conf /config/auth/att/wpa_supplicant.conf
 ```